Much of the allure of ballooning is the awe-inspiring chance to see Britain’s vast and diverse landscape from a unique perspective.

 If we all do just one thing this week to celebrate Britain’s glorious countryside, we can make sure it stays a thriving part of our economy for generations to come.

 It could be something as simple as attending a farmer’s market, visiting one of Britain’s 15 National Parks or deciding to volunteer with The Wildlife Trusts.
-You can find your nearest locations with our countryside map.

 The most important thing is to get out there, enjoy it and Love Our Landscape.